 Check Multiple Pass to run multiple pass of Place and Route to get the best Layout result.
 Click Configure to specify the criteria you want to use to determine the best layout result.
-For details see Multiple Pass Layout Configuration.

 Block Creation - Number of row-global resources